Matthew-Oduamafu/OtpCode/README.md

 - **Dapper**: An efficient object-relational mapping (ORM) library for .NET.
 - **ASP.NET Core**: A cross-platform framework for building modern, cloud-based, internet-connected applications.
 - **MySQL**: A popular open-source relational database management system.
+- **Twilio SMS**: A third-party SMS gateway service that has the infrastructure to support worldwide SMS delivery.

 ## Getting Started